TaraT1/DevNotes/vault/js.ds&a.md

 ## Algorithmic Efficency

 - priori analysis - theorectical evaluation.
 Factors such as processor speed are assumed to be constant, not impacting algorithmic implementation
   - Asymptotic notation is std of expressing algo in terms of time and space complexity.
-Most common is David Knuth's Big O Notation. aka upper bound of an algorithm or worst case indicates func won't exceed or take more than specific time to execute irrespective of value of input(n)
+    - Most common is David Knuth's Big O Notation. aka upper bound of an algorithm or worst case complexity indicates func won't exceed or take more than specific time to execute irrespective of value of input(n); uses algebraic terms
+      - expressed in terms of the input
+      - focuses on the bigger pic w/o getting caught up in minute details
+    - Omega Notation - best case complexity
+    - Theta Notation - average case complexity
 - posteriori analysis - practical evaluation carried out by implemention and observation of time taken and memory consumed

 ## 100devs